daguilarm/belich-tables/README.md

 #### Sorting

-Override this method if you want to change the default sorting behavior.
+Override this method if you want to change the default sorting behavior:

 ```php
 public function sort($attribute): void